The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-There are schemes on offer at both the national and regional levels and financial support is also offered by other bodies such as the EU and Regional Development Agencies.
+There are schemes on offer at both the national and regional levels.
 There are links to various other bodies offering financing to small businesses at the end of this guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.